-No, there are several different sub-types of melanoma.
-Here are the most common:
+No, there are several types—or, scientifically speaking, pathological classifications—of melanoma.
+Here are the four main ones:

 Superficial spreading melanoma: It’s the most common type of melanoma—70 percent of all cases.
 It starts on skin’s surface, growing horizontally first.
 But it can spread deeper into the other layers of skin.

 Nodular melanoma: This typically looks like a round black bump, pimple, or raised mole.
 It’s considered the most aggressive type of melanoma because it tends to spread quickly.
 Only 15 percent of melanomas are nodular, but it causes nearly half of all melanoma deaths.

 Lentigo maligna: It’s only on the top layer of skin, and tends to appear on the face, neck, and scalp.
 A sub-type of this is lentigo maligna melanoma, in which the melanoma is no longer confined to just the skin; it has spread into the deeper layers.

 Acral lentiginous melanoma (ALM): This type is found on the palms of the hands, soles of the feet, and underneath nails (the type of cancer Bob Marley died from).

 There are other, rarer forms of melanoma that do not start in the skin and are harder to spot.
 These are considered amelanotic, and don't resemble typical melanoma—there is no dark pigment.
 An amelanotic melanoma can be a pink, red, or flesh-colored patch or a raised mole.
 Amelanotic melanomas include: